 I started incorporating Ayurvedic teachings right away to enhance my students’ experience.
 They loved it!

 Ayurveda was instrumental in my healing process.
 I was able to take this wisdom tradition and apply it to my own recovery.
-As I adopted the practices I watched my energy soar.
-My digestion optimize.
-My mind shift into a state of positivity and possibility.
+As I adopted the practices, I watched my energy soar, my digestion optimize, my mind shift into a state of positivity and possibility.
 For the first time I was able to stabilize my weight without dieting.
 Ayurveda is a true gift.

 Fast forward a few years.
 I'm sitting with a client.
 He's describing a debilitating anxiety that he's struggled with for over 20 years.
 He shares with me about when he first experienced this anxiety.
 As he's sharing, the feeling that I had when I flatlined came flooding in.

 I knew then that there was something different with his anxiety.
-I knew that the source of his anxiety was "other" worldly.
-Not from his own biology, fears, phobias, and mindset.
+I knew that the source of his anxiety was "other" worldly, not from his own biology, fears, phobias, and mindset.
 When I got home from that appointment and got settled, I sensed a non-corporeal being.
 Some would call this being disembodied, a ghost, disincarnate.
 It freaked me out at first.
 Then, I shooed it away.

 The next time I met with my client he was elated.
 He said to me, "You won't believe this Kat, my anxiety is completely gone!
 It just disappeared!"
 (I TOTALLY believed him...😁).

 I was sharing this story with my massage therapist (observing anonymity of course), and she recommended that I call her shaman.
 So, I did.
 I knew that I needed to understand what had happened and HOW to work with these energies.
-The shaman invited me to study with her.
+She invited me to study with her.
 She taught me shamanic practices for the next 3 years.

 Again, I started incorporating what I learned to support my clients.
 NOTHING helped them more than these shamanic tools.
 I was watching clients heal.
 Sometimes instantaneously.